Disc Golf UK Course Design – Take The Tour!

 Continuing with the signage and just as important as the welcome sign, Tee Signs give players the information they need to play a hole.
 This will have detailed information and warnings.
 It’s important that the graphic is big, bold and in their faces, but also looks good and sits well within the park.

 With that in mind we have developed a few standard options all using our UV proofed, anti-graffiti dibond aluminium, full colour printed graphics.
-We use security screws and bonding glue to make sure the signs stay where the ought to!

 All of our tee signs come with the QR code link to the how to play video.
 This innovation was launched in later 2018 and has met with great success giving new players an easy introduction and taking the onus off the landowners.
 It also works as an educational tool for anyone finding the signs and wondering what they are!